nmelnyk1001/ww/README.txt

     - Checked input with tabs and other non space, non newline whitespace characters
     - Checked input with subdirectories
-    - Checked input with no files within subdirectory x Checked input with files already created within the directory
+    - Checked input with no files within subdirectory
+    - Checked input with files already created within the directory